dristantpokharel/US-Used-Car-Price-Tracker/README.md

 From Truecar.com

 ## Overview
 The Car Price Tracker Project aims to help users filter and find the best car options based on specific criteria, such as price and mileage.
-This project leverages web scraping to gather real-time data from TrueCar and stores it in a SQL database, allowing users to make informed decisions when purchasing a vehicle.
+This project leverages web scraping to gather real-time data from TrueCar and store it in an SQL database, allowing users to make informed decisions when purchasing a vehicle.

 ## Use Case